pavlos-p/pavlos-p.github.io/dtf_for_ppml.md

 </picture>

 <br><br>
-In the proceedings of the 17th International Conference on Trust, Privacy and Security in Digital Business - TrustBus2020
+In proceedings of the 17th International Conference on Trust, Privacy and Security in Digital Business - TrustBus2020

 For more details: [A Distributed Trust Framework for Privacy-Preserving Machine Learning](https://arxiv.org/abs/2006.02456).